 The most common minor violation is failing to keep your appointment with the service provider and not rescheduling within seven days.
 This will count as a minor violation and be reported by the service provider to the Secretary of State.
-Next, is a “start-up failure violation” after the two-month grace period.
+Next, is a "start-up failure violation."
 A start-up failure means the device prevented your vehicle from starting because it has detected alcohol.
-The grace period is the first two months after your device is installed to become familiar with the device.
-However, after two months if your device records three start-up test failures within a monitoring period, it will count as a minor violation.
+If your device records three start-up test failures within a monitoring period, it will count as a minor violation.

 What are the Consequences for a Minor Violation?

 The consequences of a minor violation are an automatic three-month extension of the monitoring period.
 Additionally, three minor violations in one monitoring period will result in a major violation.

 Major violations are a pain.
 As previously mentioned, once the train starts moving down the tracks there is no one you can call to stop it.
 You will need to go in for a hearing and present a defense.
 Until that time, the consequences take effect immediately once the violation is issued.
 The consequence for a major violation is the immediate reinstatement of your original driver’s license revocation or denial.
 This means whatever the situation was before you won your restricted license at the license restoration hearing, the revocation or suspension is back in effect.

 Tampering or Circumventing the Device

 This can occur for a number of reasons including having someone else blow into your device before you get behind the wheel.
 However, since 2016 all BAIID’s are now equipped with digital cameras to avoid these types of violations.